jobsta/reportbro-lib/README.rst

 ReportBro is a library to generate PDF and XLSX reports.
-Report templates can be created with `ReportBro Designer <https://github.com/jobsta/reportbro-designer>`_, a Javascript Plugin that can be integrated in your web application.
+Report templates can be created with `ReportBro Designer <https://github.com/jobsta/reportbro-designer>`_, a Javascript Plugin which can be integrated in your web application.

 See the ReportBro project website on https://www.reportbro.com for full documentation and demos.